rastenis/slim-video-host/README.md

 $ npm run setup
 # run the system in devmode
 $ npm run dev

+# build the client
+$ npm run build
+# run the system in production mode
+$ npm run start
 ```

 - The application can now be accessed at port you configured.